cedricziel/faro-shop/README.md

 ### Ads wont load for certain products

-Root Cause: AdController will fail to serve ads for products with uneven ids.
+Root Cause: AdController will fail to serve ads for 'Phare du Petit Minou'.

+### Ads wont load for the homepage

+Root Cause: AdRepository injects random failure at the top of the hour and 30 minutes past

 ## License